Intellectual property key terms: Copyright

-The reason for the defence is partly because the copyright term is much longer than other IP rights.
+The reason for the defence is partly because the copyright term is much longer than other Intellectual Property (IP) rights.
 The problem is that only the courts can decide what is fair – so it can be risky to rely upon fair dealing.

-Examples where the defence is likely to apply include copying small excepts of a copyright work for a person's own private study or research provided it is 'fair' to do so (in rare circumstance this could be a full copy), and quoting extensively from a copyright work for criticism or review.
+Examples where the defence is likely to apply include copying small excepts of a copyright work for a person's own private study or research provided it is "fair" to do so (in rare circumstance this could be a full copy), and quoting extensively from a copyright work for criticism or review.

-Authors also have the moral right not to have her work subjected to derogatory treatment which might damage her reputation – for instance reproducing her artistic work as a cartoon, or republishing her work commercially when it is out of date and incorrect.
+Authors also have the moral right not to have their work subjected to derogatory treatment which might damage their reputations – for instance reproducing someone's artistic work as a cartoon or republishing work commercially when it is out of date and incorrect.

 Moral rights do not apply to all copyright works – one important exception is computer programs.

-The original Creative Commons licences were based on US copyright law and have been used internationally for some time.
 New Zealand has recently developed its own versions based upon our own copyright law.
 These are more appropriate for New Zealand copyright owners.
-For more information and the downloadable Creative Commons Aotearoa New Zealand Licences see: www.creativecommons.org.nz.
-See the case study Nancy's Embroidery Shop for examples.